 The Fab Lab is one of few select academic institutions around the world utilizing robotic automation to perform both subtractive and additive manufacturing processes.
 The technologies have existed in the aerospace and automotive industries for some time, but have just recently infiltrated the architectural-fabrication industry.
 The Fab Lab operates numerous computer-numerical controlled (CNC) machines, allowing students and faculty to work with virtually any material.

-The largest machine in the lab is the 7 axis Kuka Robot, with a 30'x10'x8' work volume.
+7 axis Kuka Robot - The largest machine in the lab is the 7 axis Kuka Robot, with a 30'x10'x8' work volume.
 The robot is one of the largest in the world at an architectural institution.
 The system has been laser calibrated to achieve accuracies approaching that of CNC machines.
 The robot can load either a milling head for cutting wood and foam, or a water jet cutting nozzle for full 3D cutting of any material.
 The robot also utilizes a gripper for material forming or assembly processes.

 The Lab employs numerous assistants to help with the various operations in the lab, including the laser cutters, the CNC router, and the 3d printers.